DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-20-reentrantlock-internals.md

 private Node addWaiter(Node mode) {
     // create a new node with current thread
     Node node = new Node(Thread.currentThread(), mode);
-    // Try the fast path of enq; backup to full enq on failure Node pred = tail;
+    // try the fast path of enqueue; backup to full enq on failure Node pred = tail;
     if (pred != null) {
         node.prev = pred;